 What I didn’t realize then was that my mind, body, and spirit were craving the exact opposite.

-Now, my nervous system, my body, and my spirit crave intentional connection—to movement, to intentional stillness, and to the natural world.
+Now, my nervous system, my body, and my spirit crave intentional connection—to movement, to mindful stillness, and to the natural world.
 I’ve learned how my brain needs rest, how my body releases stress, and how my spirit recharges through presence, space, and time outdoors.
 This is an ongoing journey, one that continues to evolve, deepen, and teach me daily.

 This personal transformation is what continues to shape my work as a therapist.

-I am deeply passionate about walking alongside adults who feel overworked, overstimulated, and disconnected—those who sense there is more to life than the rat race and crash cycle but aren’t sure how to access it yet.
+I am deeply passionate about walking alongside individuals who feel overworked, overstimulated, and disconnected—those who sense there is more to life than the rat race and crash cycle but aren’t sure how to access it yet.

 Our Space